 At each log processing interval, Veeam Backup & Replication chooses the AlwaysOn Availability Group node for which transaction logs will be backed up.

 Logs are backed up from one node of the AlwaysOn Availability Group.
-To become a subject for log backup, the node must meet the following criteria:
+To become a subject for a log backup, the node must meet the following criteria:

 - Databases in the AlwaysOn Availability Groups for this node were successfully backed up for the last two processing intervals.

 - Veeam Backup & Replication can establish a network connection to the node or VIX connection, if a connection over the network cannot be established

 When you configure a backup job to back up transaction logs for other Distributed Availability Groups, use the Perform copy only mode.
 See Application-Aware Processing to learn more about the copy only mode.
 You can also use the exclude feature to prevent Guest-OS database from being processed.
 See Exclude Objects from Backup Job to learn more on excluding objects.
 To read about distributed availability group limitations, see Configure distributed availability group.